 Ever since I’ve read this novel, Dorian Gray has been a symbol for me.
 A symbol of everything I despise in people as I find hedonism or seeking pleasures – the most meaningless and selfish thing ever.
 It turned out that I knew many people like Dorian – people ready to walk over anyone to achieve what they needed.

 Madame Bovary is a story about despair of another kind.
 It’s not a love story.
 It’s rather a story about mistakes.
-This novel teaches girls and women that life is not always rainbows and butterflies as well as love.
-Do not give up your calm family life for the thrill of adventure.
+This book teaches girls and women that life is not always rainbows and butterflies as well as love.
+Do not give up your calm family life for the thrill of a new adventure.
 Constant thrill and constant adventure are impossible.
 If you want to be happy – get rid of expectations.

 This sad novel teaches us that sometimes people we would do anything for are not worth it because it’s just our love that makes them perfect.
-The novel also teaches that money not always can buy happiness.
+The book also teaches that money not always can buy happiness.

 Many people who have ever felt the urge to write will understand the feelings of Martin Eden – a young sailor from a poor family who’s working day and night to educate himself and become an acknowledged writer.
 It’s a story about hypocrisy, ignorance, materialism, and opportunism in society which is not easy to get used to if you’re an intelligent, honest, open-minded, and decent man.